 The minimum number of hours required to qualify for employment insurance depends on where you live and the unemployment rate.
 Generally, you will need to have worked between 420 and 700 hours of insurable employment to qualify for regular EI benefits.

-You can look up your EI economic region and the number of hours required here.
+You can look up your EI economic region and the required hours here.

 Related: GST Credit Payment Dates

 How To Apply For EI Online

 You can submit an application online on the Government of Canada website.
 The form takes about 60 minutes to complete.

 Normally, you can also complete the application process at a Service Canada Centre; however, they are currently closed to the public.

 You can apply for benefits even if you haven’t received your Record of Employment (ROE).